Automating Content Creation: A Developer's Guide

 Large language model APIs (OpenAI, Anthropic, Google) can generate drafts, summaries, metadata, social posts, and email copy from a source document.
 The pattern is straightforward: send the source content as context along with a specific instruction, and receive structured output.

-The key to reliable output from LLM APIs is specificity in your prompts and structured output formats (JSON mode).
+For reliable output, get specific in your prompts and use structured output formats (JSON mode).
 Instead of asking for "a social media post," ask for a JSON object with fields for the post text, hashtags, and suggested publish time, with specific constraints on length and tone.

 Thumbnail and Image APIs